DercilioFontes/linux/README.md

   - Example: `/\<and\>` (finds the next occurrence of the word `and`)

   - `[]` - character class definition.
 Match any _single_ character located between the brackets.
 Example: `/dis[ck]` finds `disk` or `disc`

+### Substituting one string for another

+- `:[address]s/search-string/replacement-string[/option]`

+#### `address`

+- `:s/and/end` --> If not address, Substitute searches only the current line.

+- `:5s/and/end` --> If a single line number, Substitute searches that line.

+- `:5,10s/and/end` --> If two line number separated by comma, Substitute searches those lines and between

+- `.` --> represents the current line

+- `$` --> represents the last kine in the Work Buffer

+- `:.,$s/and/end` --> current line through end of the Work Buffer

+- `:.,.+10s/and/end` --> current line through tenth following line (eleven lines in all)

+#### The search and replacement strings

+- Usually a forward slash is used a delimiter, but it can use any character that is not a letter, number, blank or backslash.
+You must use the same delimiter at the end.

+- `search-string` has the same format as the Search Command and can include the same special characters.

+- `replacement-string` is the string that replaces the text matched by the `search-string`.

+- `&` in the `replacement-string` represents the text that was matched by the `search-string`

+#### `option`

+- `g` --> a global substitution.
+Normally, the Substitute command replaces only the first occurrence of any text on a line that matches the `search-string`.

+- `c` --> check: This option causes `vim` to ask if you would like to make the change each time it finds the `search-string`. `y`, causes the replacement, `q`, terminates the command, and any other character simply continues the search without making that replacement.